ezesil/Hubcon/README.md

 - Websocket Round-Trip: Up to 80k RPS.
 - Websocket One-Way Call: Up to 140k RPS.
 - Websocket Ingest: 140k event/s.
-- Event Streaming and Subscriptions: Up to 450k events/s per receiver on client (scalable) .
+- Event Streaming and Subscriptions: Up to 450k events/s per receiver on client (scalable).

+Some notes:
-Tested on a Ryzen 5 5600X CPU.
+- Tested on a Ryzen 5 5600X CPU.
-Single-threaded client (max 10% CPU).
+- Single-threaded client (max 10% CPU).
-12 threads assigned to server.
+- 12 threads assigned to server.
-256 concurrent requests (TPL library).
+- 256 concurrent requests (TPL library).
-HTTP consumes around 50% of the CPU, while WebSockets consume around 33% of the CPU.
+- HTTP consumes around 50% of the CPU, while WebSockets consume around 33% of the CPU.
-Observed stable ~45mb of RAM in all cases, both on client and server.
+- Observed stable ~45mb of RAM in all cases, both on client and server.

-The tests include hooks, remote cancellation coordination, validation hooks, and all features configured in the ClassicExample project.
+The tests include hooks, remote cancellation coordination, validation hooks, and all features configured in the `ClassicExample` project.

 Note that `the underlying transport format is JSON`.
 This is **not ideal** for binary data as the payload is 33% bigger by design, but it is more than enough for most use cases.
 Binary transport is planned for the future, but not yet implemented.

+## Self preservation architecture
+Hubcon is designed with self-preservation in mind, meaning that it will not allow itself to be overloaded or abused by websocket clients.

+How does Hubcon protect itself?
+In websockets, there's a single message processor per client connection.
+If a client tries to flood the server with messages, the reader will get stuck by one of the rate limiters, causing the client a natural backpressure due to TCP.

+If the server only allows 20 messages per second and the client sends 40, the reader will get stuck waiting for tokens to be available, therefore not reading any messages in the process, including ping messages, reaching a timeout.

+Also, if there's too many messages in the TCP buffer, the OS will apply backpressure to the client, causing it to slow down.

+If the messages keep accumulating, the server will eventually disconnect the client due to timeout or TCP pressure.

+However, if the client is well behaved and respects the rate limits, everything will work as expected.
+That's why clients also have rate limiters, to ensure this.

+Note that this doesn't apply to HTTP, as HTTP is stateless and each request is independent.

+You must use ASP.NET Core's built-in rate limiters to protect your HTTP endpoints.
+Hubcon middlewares can also help implementing that, but using the built-in ones is recommended.

 ## 🔌 Architecture